 Arkansas Supreme Court upholds revised voter ID law

 LITTLE ROCK, Ark.
-(AP) — Arkansas’ highest court has upheld a voter ID law that is nearly identical to a restriction struck down by the court four years ago.
+(AP) — Arkansas’ highest court on Thursday upheld a voter ID law that is nearly identical to a restriction struck down by the court four years ago.

-The state Supreme Court on Thursday upheld a measure that requires voters to show photo identification before casting a ballot.
-A state judge earlier this year blocked officials from enforcing the restriction, but justices stayed that ruling and kept the law in place while they considered the case.
+The Thursday ruling reversed a judge’s ruling against the law, which was approved last year by the Republican-controlled Legislature and governor.
+A judge had blocked officials from enforcing the restriction, but justices in May stayed that ruling and kept the law in effect while they considered the case.